Gustavo-Gava/template-react-tailwind-storybook-vitest/README.md

-# Template with Tailwind, Storybook and Jest
+# Template with Tailwind, Storybook and Vitest

 ## 📋 Table of Contents